 Dr. Xu specializes in organizational and group communication.
 His research focuses on the role of culture, ethics and dialogue in organizational and group communication practices, with the intent of developing a dialogic approach to organizational and group communication.
-His work has been published in a variety of national and international journals, including Communication Monographs, Management Communication Quarterly, Journal of Business Ethics, Asian Journal of Communication, Gender, Place & Culture, Journal of International and Intercultural Communication, International Journal of Conflict Management, International Journal of Communication, Journal of Loss and Trauma, Health, Risk & Society, China Media Research, Journalism and Communication Review, and Journalism Quarterly.
+His work has been published in a variety of national and international academic journals, including Communication Monographs, Management Communication Quarterly, Journal of Business Ethics, Asian Journal of Communication, Gender, Place & Culture, Journal of International and Intercultural Communication, International Journal of Conflict Management, International Journal of Communication, Journal of Loss and Trauma, Health, Risk & Society, China Media Research, Journalism and Communication Review, and Journalism Quarterly.
 In addition to teaching in the Department of Strategic Communication, he is also a faculty member in the M.S.
 Program in Communication Management, the M.S.
 Program in Globalization and Development Communication, and the Ph.D.
 Program in Media and Communication (M&C).

 Dr. Xu came to the U.S. in 2003 when he was awarded a Graduate Council Fellowship by the University of Alabama to pursue graduate study in communication.
-Prior to that, he received education in foreign languages and linguistics in China.
-He is multilingual: he speaks Chinese, English and Japanese; he also learned German for a couple of years.
-In his leisure time, he writes commentaries, as an invited columnist, for several prestigious Chinese newspapers and news websites.
-He has published near a hundred opinion articles in China Youth Daily, Dongfang Daily News, The Beijing News, Shanghai Morning Post, Guangzhou Daily, among others.
+Prior to that, he received education in foreign languages, literature and linguistics in China.
+He speaks Chinese, English and Japanese; he also learned German for a couple of years.
+Being an invited columnist, he has published near a hundred opinion articles in China Youth Daily, Dongfang Daily News, The Beijing News, Shanghai Morning Post, Guangzhou Daily, among others.

-As an international person and an observer of the U.S. society, Dr. Xu is seriously concerned about poverty and gun issues in Philadelphia after receiving numerous TU alerts (Temple University alerts) about robberies and shootings that happened on or around the campus nearly every week.
-When such things happened, most people tend to think the individuals involved (usually described as “black male”) are bad guys.
-However, he sees it more as a societal problem because individuals are deeply affected by various societal factors, e.g., their social economic status, educational and job opportunities that are available to them, the economic systems.
-His firsthand experience at Temple and the neighboring underserved black communities, including a shooting incident just a few meters away from him, makes him think on the issues of poverty, racial inequality, and gun control that the U.S. government failed to address.
+As an international person and an observer of the U.S. society, Dr. Xu is seriously concerned about poverty and gun issues in North Philadelphia after receiving numerous alerts about robberies and shootings that happened on or around the campus.
+His firsthand observation and experience in the neighboring impoverished black communities makes him think on the issues of poverty, racial inequality, and gun control.